gpoliko/modern-angular-boilerplate/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm test` to execute the unit tests via Jest.

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Run `npm test:e2e` to execute the end-to-end tests via Cypress.

+> Currently investigating Playwright as an alternative for executing e2e tests, as it suppports Safari and Cypress does not.

 ## Further help